gmanatwk/aspnet-core-training/Module09-Azure-Container-Apps/README.md

-# Module 9: Deploying to Azure Container Apps (No Docker Required)
+# Module 9: Azure Container Apps - Cloud-Native Deployment Without Docker

 ## 🎯 Learning Objectives
 By the end of this module, you will be able to:
-- Understand Azure Container Apps as a serverless platform
-- Deploy ASP.NET Core applications directly to Azure without Docker
+- Deploy ASP.NET Core applications to Azure Container Apps without Docker Desktop
-- Use Azure Container Registry build tasks to create containers in the cloud
+- Build container images directly in Azure Container Registry
-- Configure scaling, networking, and security for your applications
+- Configure serverless container hosting with automatic scaling
+- Implement production-ready deployments with zero local container tools
-- Implement CI/CD pipelines with GitHub Actions
+- Set up CI/CD pipelines that build in the cloud
-- Monitor applications using Application Insights
-- Manage environment variables and secrets with Azure Key Vault
+- Monitor and manage containerized applications in Azure
+- Implement security best practices for cloud-native apps
-- Set up custom domains and SSL certificates
+- Configure advanced features like custom domains and traffic splitting
-- Implement deployment strategies without local containers
-- Integrate with Azure services seamlessly
+- Integrate seamlessly with Azure services
+- Understand the benefits of cloud-first container development

 ## 📚 Module Overview
-This module covers deployment of ASP.NET Core applications to Azure Container Apps without requiring Docker Desktop or local containerization.
-You'll learn how to use Azure's build services to create containers in the cloud, deploy them to the serverless platform, and manage them in production.
+This module teaches you how to deploy ASP.NET Core applications to Azure Container Apps without requiring Docker Desktop or any local container runtime.
+You'll learn to leverage Azure's cloud build services to create and deploy containers entirely in the cloud, focusing on a true cloud-native development experience.

+### Why No Docker?
+- **Simplified Development**: Focus on code, not container tooling
+- **No Licensing Issues**: Avoid Docker Desktop licensing requirements
+- **Cloud-First Approach**: Build where you deploy for consistency
+- **Lower Barrier to Entry**: Perfect for teams new to containers

 ## 🕒 Estimated Duration: 2 hours